 10 Best Plants for Kids Gardening

-It’s easy to make things more complicated than needed when gardening with kids, so the easiest way to simplify is to choose plants wisely.
-Below are my top ten picks for kid-friendly plants to grow at home based on ease of growing, low maintenance as they mature, and fun foods that they can eat out in the garden.
-You can pick and choose 1-2 of these to start with, then expand out if you prefer—you don’t need to do all 10!
+It’s easy to make things more complicated than needed when gardening with kids, so the easiest way to simplify everything is to choose plants wisely.
+Below are my top ten picks for kid-friendly plants to grow at home based on ease of growing, low maintenance as they mature, and kid-friendly foods that they can eat out in the garden or at the table.

 Once planted, these just need time to grow.
 My kids like to look in the dirt for the top of the carrot and yes, we almost always pull some when they’re still little!